oliviertassinari/serviceworker-webpack-plugin/README.md

 ### 3. Write your own `sw.js`

 You can now use the global `serviceWorkerOption` variable in your `sw.js`.
-E.g. In our example this object look like:
+E.g. In our example this object looks like:
 ```js
 {
   assets: [